CNN Layers - PyTorch Deep Neural Network Architecture

 Data dependent hyperparameters

-Data dependent hyperparameters are parameters whose value depends on the data.
+Data dependent hyperparameters are parameters whose values are dependent on data.
 The first two data dependent hyperparameters that stick out are the

 You see, the

 in_channels of the first convolutional layer depend on the number of color channels present inside the images that make up the training set.
 Since we are dealing with grayscale